swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 - ❌ Changes to model are not easily visualized
 - ❌ Experiment may not be reproducible on other machines
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loadedstate and there is no easy way to use the model outside of the experiment context
+- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state and there is no easy way to use the model outside of the experiment context

 You will address these issues in the next chapters for improved efficiency and